djcartwrightweb/odin-foundations-recipes/README.md

 # odin-foundations-recipes

-This is a simple project in The Odin Project's Foundations course that is meant to demonstrate my current HTML knowledge.
+This is a simple project in The Odin Project's Foundations course that is meant to demonstrate some basic HTML knowledge of headings, lists, images, and anchors.